intermine/im-docs/docs/webapp/user-accounts/userprofile.rst

 Creating a new UserProfile database
 ---------------------------------------

 First you must create the empty database in Postgres.
-Use this command, replacing HOST and USER with the correct values:

 .. code-block:: bash

-    # create the new database
+    # create the new empty database
     ~/git/flymine $  createdb userprofile-biotestmine

 These commands are needed in the webapp to initialise a userprofile database:

 .. code-block:: bash

     # this comment populates superuser, default templates etc.
     ~/git/flymine $ ./gradlew buildUserDB

 Releasing a webapp with a new production database